-Meghan Markle & Prince Harry Arrived At Windsor Castle, Because Even The Royal Family Follows This Wedding Tradition
+Meghan Markle & Prince Harry Arrived At Windsor Castle For A Typical Wedding Tradition

 With just days until the 2018 royal wedding takes place, Meghan Markle and Prince Harry have arrived at Windsor Castle together for the last time as an unmarried couple, according to E!
 News on Thursday.
 Even the royal family has to have a rehearsal dinner — who knew?

 Markle, Harry, and the Duke and Duchess of Cambridge — also known as Prince William and Kate Middleton — were all spotted being driven into Windsor Castle together, U.K. newspaper The Telegraph reported.
 As E!
 News pointed out, this is the first public appearance Prince Harry and Markle have made together since late April.
 It's also the first time fans have spotted Markle since the unfortunate situation with her father's health made recent headlines.